UX Checklist For Wallet Developers

 - Communication: Be context-aware of what the user is doing and the nature of the message.
 For instance, notify of events like transaction confirmations with push notifications, since they’re probably not waiting on the app for the confirmation.

-- Error handling: the best way to handle errors is to prevent them.
+- Error handling: The best way to handle errors is to prevent them.
 But if one occurs, put next to the relevant input field (not just at the top or bottom of the screen) to show users what they need to fix without searching for it.
 It should describe what happened, why it happened, suggest a fix, and not blame the user.

-- Hierarchy: information is presented in order of importance and the visual hierarchy of actions on a screen matches what the user expects to do first, second, third, etc.
+- Hierarchy: Information is presented in order of importance and the visual hierarchy of actions on a screen matches what the user expects to do first, second, third, etc.

 - Simplification: Limit the choices that a user is presented with per screen.
 Provide appropriate filters if there is a large data set.

 - Consistency: Components with a similar behavior should have a similar appearance.
-For example, all buttons that send a transaction should be be blue, square, and labeled ‘send.’
+For example, all buttons that send a transaction should be blue, square, and labeled ‘send.’